PVCC Education Student Awarded ASU Fellowship, Advancing BIPOC Representation in Library Science

 Through the fellowship, Estes is advancing their mission to honor the past while paving the way for future generations of Black educators and activists.

-"Shantia is passionate about learning, and her willingness to share her insights to lift others up is truly inspiring,” said Education Program Director Meggin Kirk.
+"Shantia is passionate about learning, and their willingness to share their insights to lift others up is truly inspiring,” said Education Program Director Meggin Kirk.

 PVCC’s First Bachelor's Program